 Rev. Miller served the church as pastor longer than any other minister.
 He preached his first sermon in Mena on his 37th birthday, June 3, 1956.
 He retired on June 2, 1985, having served the church faithfully for 29 years.

 In 2001, Bro.
 David McCord became our 19th pastor.
 In 2004, a new addition to the church was constructed and includes a large multi-purpose facility and kitchen, a new and larger youth room and church office.
 During Bro.
 David’s tenure the note for the new addition was paid in full.
 His ministry was fruitful at FBC Mena for over a decade.
 He and his wife Janet now live in Searcy where Bro.
 David is the Calvary Baptist Association Director of Missions.

 Bro.
 Bill Bullington served as interim pastor for over a year until the church called Lance Sawyer in 2014.
 Steve Ellison was interim pastor through a time of healing in the church body in 2015.
 Bro.
-Russell Threet became our 23rd pastor in 2015 and continues to faithfully preach the Word of God.
+Russell Threet became our 23rd pastor in 2015 and faithfully preach the Word of God until September 2022.

 Members of First Baptist Church have constructed three buildings.
 In 1892, a frame building was erected on the corner of 9th and Church Streets on a lot secured from the Arkansas Townsite Company.
 Later a 24-foot addition was constructed.
 This building, also used as the school, served the congregation for about 12 years.

 After the turn of the century, members erected a building that served them for over 50 years.
 Most of the materials for this church came from the old railroad roundhouse, which the church had purchased.
 During Rev. Overton’s pastorate, the church built two educational wings.